globus/python-nexus-client/README.md

 python-nexus-client
 ===================

-Python client for interacting with GlobusOnline Nexus service.
+Example python client for interacting with Globus Nexus service.

 The main entry point to this library is nexus.Client.
 This allows access to all of the main methods.